Why: Using Negative and Positive Spaces to Judge Fine Art Photos

 Different Methods of Judgment

-Judging Using Negative Space and Positive Space
+Judging Through the Use of Negative and Positive Spaces

 The negative space supports the visual impact of the positive space.

 This is one of the methods we use to judge photographs.
-We often use it to complement that of the ten points.
-Indeed, it allows to bring a criterion of qualitative judgment on the creativity without judging the emotional role which is very subjective.
+We often use it to complement the ten-point method.
+Indeed, it allows us to bring a criterion of qualitative judgment according to the creativity without judging the emotional role, which is very subjective.

 Negative space is a difficult concept to understand and apprehend for many photographers.
 For example, in wildlife photography, it may be the habitat or environment of an animal.
 The negative space can consist of a certain graphic plane within the photo, such as the imagery present in front, or the background illuminating the main subject.

 To judge an artistic photograph by considering only negative and positive space is an additional tool in the vast range of judgment criteria.
 It is interesting to us because it allows a photographer to better identify the creativity of the artist while remaining objective to the image.